HDR-Development/HDR-Releases/README.md

  ### What's the difference between this and the other download page?

 The other repository is dedicated to the [experimental nightly builds](https://github.com/HDR-Development/HDR-Nightlies).
-If all you intend to do is play the stable playtested releases like the vast majority of users, you're in the right place.
+If all you intend to do is play the stable releases like the vast majority of users, you're already in the right place and should navigate to the [releases page here to download the HDR installer.](https://github.com/HDR-Development/HDR-Releases/releases)
 If you want to playtest our latest changes, feel free to install the nightly and report any issues you have with it via GitHub issues on the main repository [(HewDraw-Remix.)](https://github.com/HDR-Development/HewDraw-Remix)

 ## Installation
 If you are installing on a modded Nintendo Switch, follow the [tutorial on the YouTube channel](https://www.youtube.com/watch?v=jBb8jA4WfHA).